shuxin-03/election-blog/content/post/2024-11-19-week-11/index.markdown

 ### General Overview

-[Pennsylvania](https://data.census.gov/profile/Pennsylvania?g=040XX00US42), home to 13 million people, and with a moderate size of 44,729.9 square miles, has been a swing state in the recent few presidential elections.
+[Pennsylvania](https://data.census.gov/profile/Pennsylvania?g=040XX00US42), home to 13 million people and spanning 44,729.9 square miles, has been a swing state in the recent few presidential elections.
 For presidential candidates trying to secure the 270 electoral college votes necessary to win, Pennsylvania's 19 electoral votes, the highest of any of the [seven swing states](https://www.usnews.com/news/elections/articles/7-swing-states-that-could-decide-the-2024-presidential-election), have therefore become crucial.
-Its residents have voted Democratic in all presidential elections since 2000, except for 2016, and now again in 2024, though the [margin](https://www.270towin.com/states/Pennsylvania) has been consistently small.
+Since 2000, Pennsylvania voters have leaned Democratic in presidential elections, with the exception of 2016 and now 2024, though the [margins](https://www.270towin.com/states/Pennsylvania) remain consistently narrow.

-Below is the demographic distribution of registered voters in Pennsylvania based on the voterfile.
+Below is the demographic distribution of registered voters in Pennsylvania based on the voter file.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-1.png" width="672" />

 #### President

-Trump, representing the Republican Party, [defeated](https://apps.npr.org/2024-election-results/pennsylvania.html?section=P) Harris from the Democratic Party with a 50.86% two-party popular vote share in Pennsylvania.
-It is worth noting that Trump tended to lose densely populated urban counties such as Philadelphia County, Allgheny County which houses Pittsburgh, and Dauphin County which has the state capital Harrisburg.
+In the 2024 presidential race, Trump, representing the Republican Party, [defeated](https://apps.npr.org/2024-election-results/pennsylvania.html?section=P) Harris, the Democratic candidate, with 50.86% of the two-party popular vote in Pennsylvania.
+Trump performed poorly in urban counties like Philadelphia, Allegheny (home to Pittsburgh), and Dauphin (which houses the state capital, Harrisburg), but his strong hold in rural areas helped secure his victory.

 The map below displays the 2024 presidential election results by county in Pennsylvania.